embrace-io/embrace-docs/content/android/login-embrace-dashboard.md

 ## Integration page

 Once you've finished logging in or registering for a new account, you'll be able to create a new app.
-Follow the promps until you get to the integration page.
+Follow the prompts until you get to the integration page.
 Keep this tab open in your browser throughout the integration process.
 This will assist you in verifying that data is sent, along with helping you become familiar with the features the Embrace Dashboard offers.